English | Français

 Stress link to IBS and other functional gastrointestinal disorders: "University of Newcastle honours student Jessica Bruce has discovered the way stress might be triggering the symptoms of gut diseases, particularly functional dyspepsia.
 Through her research at the University of Newcastle, Ms Bruce has made a link between stress and immune changes that can lead to symptoms such as constipation, bloating, nausea, abdominal pain and diarrhea."

-Stress Can Give You a Stomach Ache “Your gut has the most nerves in your body, this side of your brain, and stress can adversely affect your entire digestive system.
+Stress Can Give You a Stomach Ache: “Your gut has the most nerves in your body, this side of your brain, and stress can adversely affect your entire digestive system.
 The hormones released when you're stressed can interfere with digestion and harm the microorganisms living in your digestive tract.
 Cue indigestion, cramps, nausea and a whole host of other gastrointestinal issues.”

 Studies show a strong connection between ulcerative colitis and stress.
 "For people with ulcerative colitis, stress may bring on a painful and unpleasant flare.
 Being exposed to extreme stress causes a fivefold increase in the risk of a relapse of ulcerative colitis the next day, according to a recent study involving 60 people with inflammatory bowel disease (IBD) published in the journal Gastroenterology Research.
 Stress, bad mood, and major life events are also associated with flares of IBDs, according to another study in the American Journal of Gastroenterology".